NEXST-TOOL/nexst/README.md

 # Introduction

-This repo contains basic components for FPGA prototyping and emulation of the reduced version of
-XiangShan RISC-V processor core (code name: Nanhu-G).
+The repository of NEXST (Next Environment for XiangShan Target) contains basic components for FPGA prototyping and emulation of the reduced version of the open-source XiangShan RISC-V processor core (code name: Nanhu-G).
 The target FPGA chip is Xilinx Ultrascale+ VU37P series.
 FPGA boards currently supported are Xilinx VCU128 and